Writing Newspaper Articles

 Brainstorm with the class examples of giving time, talent, or treasure for the common good that they have been part of or that they know about in the community.
 Determine which might be good topics for a news story.
 The students may all write about the same topic, or students may write articles about different events.

-Give each learner a copy of Attachment One: Writing a Newspaper Article Organizer/Rubric.
+Give each learner a copy of Handout One: Writing a Newspaper Article Organizer/Rubric.
 They use this as an prewriting organizer for writing an article about an event involving civic engagement.
 If students find that they are unable to complete all the sections in the organizer/rubric, they need to research the details and complete it.
 Tell the learners to refer to the organizer as they write a first draft of their news article.

-When the first drafts of the news stories are complete (probably afew days later), the learners share their news story with a peer, using Attachment Two: Newspaper Article Editing Rubric as a tool to evaluate each other’s writing.
+When the first drafts of the news stories are complete (probably afew days later), the learners share their news story with a peer, using Handout Two: Newspaper Article Editing Rubric as a tool to evaluate each other’s writing.
 Give students time to revise and edit their work according to the suggestions of the peer editor and their own self assessment.
 (The teacher may also use the Newspaper Article Editing Rubric to evaluate the articles and give feedback and grades.)

 Have students submit their stories for publication in an appropriate newspaper.